FAU-Inf2/ARES/doc/rules.md

 - Add wildcards for nodes that originate from a different block and are added to the change root.

-### Rule 52 (Pos.: 50):
+### Rule 51 - AddDeleteForChangeRootStatements.class (Pos.: 53):
 **Condition:**

-- Two parent nodes (PO, PM) are a pair in the mapping and there exists a DELETE/MOVE that affects the child at POS of PO and an INSERT that affects the child at POS of PM.
+- A MOVE operation moves a node from one change root to the other and the change roots are not a pair in the mapping and the change root of the original code is not part of a DELETE operation.
 **Action:**

-- DELETE: Remove the operation.
-- MOVE: Convert to INSERT of the modified node.
+- Add a DELETE operation for the node.

-**Reason:**

-- Reduces the number of duplicate wildcards as the insert wildcard already covers this change.
+**Reasons:**

+- Previous filters deleted the MOVE operation.
+Under the specified conditions, it is necessary to add a DELETE operation.
+This prevents a wrong pattern as otherwise the pattern is not applicable to the input changes.

+### Rule 53 - AddInsertForAlignments.class (Pos.: 55):
+**Condition:**

+- A MOVE operation moves a node from one change root to the other and there is a node N in both change roots that is not part of any edit operations and that has a wrong position of the MOVE is filtered.

+**Action:**

+- Add a INSERT operation for node N.

+**Reasons:**

+- Previous filters deleted the MOVE operation.
+Under the specified conditions, it is necessary to add a INSERT operation.
+This prevents a wrong pattern as otherwise the pattern is not applicable to the input changes.

+### Rule 54 - AddInsertForStatementsBetweenUses.class (Pos.: 56):
+**Condition:**

+- A statement N in the modified part that is not part of the original part stands between two statements that will be use annotations.

+**Action:**

+- Add a INSERT operation for node N.

+**Reasons:**

+- This reduces the accuracy but avoids additional choice annotations.

 ## Rules in the Publication

-- Rule 50 covers the assignment with different left and right-hand sides in line 2 of the example in Fig.4.
+- Rule 48 covers the assignment with different left and right-hand sides in line 2 of the example in Fig.4.
-- Rule 35 handles the *init* call in lines 3 and 9 of the example.
+- Rule 31 handles the *init* call in lines 3 and 9 of the example.
-- Rules 15-19 handle identical statements for lines 4 and 8 in the example.
+- Rules 13-19 handle identical statements for lines 4 and 8 in the example.
-- Rules 44-46 handle changes that are also covered by changes of the parent statements for lines 8 and 9 in the example.
+- Rules 42-46 handle changes that are also covered by changes of the parent statements for lines 8 and 9 in the example.